PoCInnovation/Workshops/hardware/7.3D_Modelling/README.md

 ## Exercise 5:

 ### 📌 Tasks:
-> For this exercise, you will have to make a car :blue_car: , a rocket 🚀 , or even a pocket watch if that is what you like.
+> For this exercise, you will have to make a car 🚙 , a rocket 🚀 , or even a pocket watch if that is what you like.
 The important thing is that it is printable and that it measures less than 10 cm³.
-This is the average size that is suitable for the 3D printer. :fireworks:
+This is the average size that is suitable for the 3D printer. 🎆

 ## 🎉 Congratulation !